 Teachers seeking jobs in today’s market need to use every job search tool at their disposal – the teaching job market is very tough in some geographical areas.
 Use every advantage you can during your job hunt.

 What teachers include in their statement will vary for each teaching candidate.
-It is useful to have a copy of this philosophy in your teaching portfolio so interviewers can read it and gain insight on your approach to the teaching profession.
-Gather ideas on what to include in your teaching portfolio.
-McGill University in Montreal, Quebec has some samples you can view online.
+It is useful to have a copy of this philosophy in your teaching portfolio so interviewers can read it and gain insight into your approach to the teaching profession.

 Items to Include in A Teaching Portfolio